How to Buy a Used Car in Pakistan: Step-by-Step Guide

-1. Understanding Market Value
+Step 1.
+Understanding Market Value of the Car

-2. Importance of Registration Documents
+Step 2.
+Verifying Registration Documents

 Once you find a car that fits your budget, the next step is to verify its registration documents.
 These documents are proof of the vehicle’s registration with local authorities, and they are crucial for legal ownership and transfer.
 The Excise & Taxation Department is the key authority responsible for vehicle registration in Pakistan.